“If you can sit with your pain, listen to your pain and respect your pain—in time you will move through your pain.”

 This process can be applied to physical aches, illnesses, emotional hurts, depressions or any place that you find in yourself that is not completely happy.

-Intuitive drawing comes from our subconscious - from the edge of what we do not yet know about ourselves.
+Intuitive drawing comes from the subconscious edge of what you do not yet know about yourself.
 For this reason, it is fruitful to intuitively draw your pain and trust that the meaning will be revealed later.

 I meditatively "sat with" a pervasive pain in my heart during and after creating this intuitive drawing.
 I companioned my intuitive drawing for over a month before I understood what it meant to me.